Being Organic Is At The Heart Of Our Business

-Certified organic by the soil association in 1998, Coombe Farm started out as a dairy farm and has a long-standing and trusted reputation for providing exceptional dairy produce.
-These days, we also rear organic grass-fed beef, lamb and pork, and we work with local farmers who supply us with organic free-range venison and poultry.
+Certified organic by the Soil Association in 1999, Coombe Farm started out as a dairy farm and has a long-standing and trusted reputation for providing exceptional dairy produce.
+These days, we also rear organic grass-fed beef, lamb, rose veal, chicken, geese and pork, and we work with local farmers who supply us with organic free-range venison, duck and turkey.

 Why we opted for Soil Association Certification

 There are lots of buzzwords too commonly used in the food industry.
 They offer a veneer of respectability that can make us feel we’re informed and making the right decision.
 But they’re not always all they’re cracked up to be.